Hylian/hylian.github.io/_posts/2013-11-12-printing-atmel-avr-assembly-source-code-in-latex.md

 The [listings](https://en.wikibooks.org/wiki/LaTeX/Source_Code_Listings) module in LaTeX allows for printing of source code for a variety of different languages, but AVR Assembly is not one of them.
 I needed to go ahead and define the language highlighting myself.
 Assembly is fairly simple, so I just needed to define keywords for all the instructions and registers.

-I found a set of keywords defined by Nils Michelsen online, and edited it so that we can highlight instructions, registers, and directives separately:
+I found a set of keywords defined by Nils Michelsen online, and edited it so that I could highlight instructions, registers, and directives separately:

 	%%
 	%% AVRASM definition (c) 2005 Nils Michelsen